pritamqu/pritamqu.github.io/index.md

 During my PhD, I interned at [Google](https://research.google/) and [Borealis AI](https://www.borealisai.com/).
 I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020, and subsequently began my PhD.
 Prior to that, I worked for about three years as a Software Engineer at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
 Outside of research, I am passionate about photography and film-making.

 <p><mark class="red">
-I am exploring full-time opportunities and would be glad to connect if my experience aligns with your needs.
+I am exploring full-time opportunities and would be glad to connect if my experience aligns with your needs. <br>
 I also welcome research collaborations and speaking engagements, please feel free to reach out.
 </mark></p>